 Popular live streaming services such as Twitch and more recently to some degree YouTube have been able to provide a platform for fans to tune in to these events for free wherever they are in the world – this first step removes one of the many barriers of cost and exclusivity that are still seen within other sports.
 Another factor that has also been a big benefit on these platforms can be found within the social interaction – a live chat system so viewers can comment and talk about what is happening within the games has become a large part of why these platforms have found success – twitch chat and twitch memes have become a sensation and a huge part of why many tune in, not just to watch the games but to also engage in the social aspect that is missed when simply viewing a game of the television.

 This is also extended to the players within esports, and now also being seen within other sports, as for example F1 driver Lando Norris has been able to extend his fanbase largely thanks to streaming services – by streaming these players are able to directly interact with their audience, showing a personality that may typically not be seen but also offering fans an opportunity to directly interact with their favourite stars – often times the most popular players for different games can draw in ten to twenty thousand viewers per day during their streaming times.
-Esports are beginning to catch more traditional sports in viewership very quickly, and projections show it may not be long before the numbers surpass them entirely – streaming is starting to cross over to these other sports, but without the interaction that adds social engagement for many, esports may continue to shine where the others don’t.
+Esports are beginning to catch more traditional sports in viewership very quickly, and projections show it may not be long before the numbers surpass them entirely – streaming is starting to cross over to these other sports, but without the interaction that adds social engagement for many, esports may also continue to shine in some esports betting sites where the others don’t.